-Lakiya Negev Bedouin Weaving is a project of Sidreh, a nonprofit established in 1991 for the social empowerment of Palestinian Bedouin women living in villages and encampments in the Negev desert in the southern Israel.
-Through the network of 6 women's centers across the area, approximately 150 Bedouin women are provided with an opportunity to develop the traditional skills of spinning and weaving the wool, to acquire new roles and skills in dyeing, production and business management, and to earn incomes through the work.
+Lakiya Negev Bedouin Weaving, established in 1991, is a project of Sidreh, a non-profit organization with the mission to support the Palestinian-Bedouin woman in the Negev (a desert area in the south of Israel) in her pursuit of the full realization of herself and her rights as well as those of her community.
+The project provides women with an opportunity to develop the traditional skills of spinning and weaving the wool, to acquire new roles and skills in dyeing, production and business management, and to earn incomes through the work.

 The weaving has traditionally been women's work, for making tents, rugs, camel bags, belts, lafehs (a long belt to tie the hair), grain sacks and other household products.
-Lakiya's rugs are hand woven outdoors on traditional ground looms using the wool of local desert sheep.
-By increasing demand for their weaving, the Project aims to revive and preserve a craft central to Bedouin social and cultural heritage.
-Traditional patterns and colors are incorporated in the products for contemporary lifestyle, including floor rugs, tapestries, cushion covers and bags.
+Lakiya's rugs are hand woven outdoors on traditional ground looms using the wool of local Awasi sheep.
+By increasing demand for their weaving, the Project strives to revive and preserve a craft central to Bedouin social and cultural heritage.
+Lakiya incorporates traditional patterns and colors in contemporary home decor items, such as floor rugs, tapestries, and cushions.

 Lakiya Bedouin Weaving - Sidreh